Skip to main content

 10002handson-node-3_PRIVATE_IP22TCP

-3. Verify that you can access the internal MongoDB instances through the configured ports on the Bastion host.
+3. Verify that the MongoDB instances can be accessed via the Bastion host's ports.

 ssh -i ${KEY_FILE} ubuntu@${BASTION_PUBLIC_IP} -p ${PORT}